nayanex/Offerzen_Articles/oracle_python_articles/article_1/README.md

 In this section we are going to create a virtual environment to install our dependencies.
 This avoids us to install our packages into a global Python environment.

 Create a folder for your project and in that folder use the following commands according to your operational system.
-In the example below ".env" is the name of the environment:
+In the example below ".env" is the name of the environment, feel free to name you virtual environment with whichever name you want.

 ```bash
 # macOS/Linux